initpy/go-book/index.rst

-    We will learn smarter and nicer things about functions, and will have fun writing code to represent and solve real world problems (well... real as in objects. ---You know what I mean)
+    We will learn smarter and nicer things about functions, and will have fun writing code to represent and solve real world problems (well... real as in objects. --- You know what I mean)

 .. toctree::
    :maxdepth: 1